Exploitation is the act of treating someone unfairly for personal gain or benefit. Exploitation can take many different forms.

 Sexual exploitation is more common than you may think.
 It can happen to anyone, no matter their race, age, sex, or gender identity.

 Sexual exploitation is illegal.
-If you are worried that something like this may be happening to you or to someone you care about, you can get help.
+If you are worried that something like this may be happening to you or to someone you care about, get help.

 Sexual exploitation can happen online and in person.